Peter Diggle

-Peter John Diggle, (born 24 February 1950, Lancashire, England) is a British statistician.
+Peter John Diggle, (born 24 February 1950, in Lancashire, England) is a British statistician.
 He holds concurrent appointments with the Faculty of Health and Medicine at Lancaster University, and the Institute of Infection and Global Health at the University of Liverpool.
 From 2004 to 2008 he was an EPSRC Senior Research Fellow.
 He is one of the founding co-editors of the journal Biostatistics.

 Previously, he has held positions at Newcastle University, and the Commonwealth Scientific and Industrial Research Organisation in Australia.
 He also holds honorary appointments with Johns Hopkins, Columbia and Yale.

 Early life and education

 He attended school in Scotland, where discovered his affinity and aptitude in mathematics.

 Diggle originally attended Edinburgh University to study mathematics, but halfway through, he was transferred to the University of Liverpool, where he studied "Computational and Statistical Science" (B.Sc.
 1972).
 Under the tutelage of Julian Besag, he began to gain an interest in statistics.

 He matriculated at the University of Oxford and in 1973, gained his masters in statistics, by thesis "Contagion and Allied Processes" (M.Sc., 1973).
 After completion of his masters, Diggle enrolled in a PhD programme at Newcastle-upon-Tyne, where he gained his doctorate in 1977 in statistics by thesis, with the research topic "Spatial Processes with Applications in Ecology".